ibm-cloud-docs/account/iam-external_mfa.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:external: target="_blank" .external}
-{:tip: .tip}
-{:important: .important}
-{:deprecated: .deprecated}
+{{site.data.keyword.attribute-definition-list}}

 # Ordering external authentication MFA for a user
 {: #external}

 As a master user of a legacy classic infrastructure account, you can order external authentication and enable the multifactor authentication (MFA) option for a user's login.
 You are charged a monthly fee for the external authentication option.
 {: shortdesc}

 Unlike ID-based MFA, external authentication is account-based and require MFA for the user's login only for the account where the setting is enabled.
 For more information, see [Types of multifactor authentication](/docs/account?topic=account-types).